technicaltidbits/hylia/src/posts/vale-series/install-vale-windows.md

 ---

-That's all you need to do to install the Vale CLI on your Windows computer!
+That's all you need to do to install the Vale CLI!
 Next, you'll learn how to configure and customize Vale for your documentation needs.

 [Chocolatey link]: https://package.chocolatey.org/